Introduction to Java

 Java Language Specification:

-The Java language specification is a technical definition of syntax and semantics of the Java programming language.
+The technical definition of syntax and semantics of the Java programming language.

 Java Development Tools:

-It consists of Java compiler, JAR tool, class file disassembler, debugger, JRE builder, etc. Java Development Tools provides everything for compiling, running, monitoring, debugging, and documenting applications.
+Includes Java compiler, JAR tool, debugger, JRE builder, and more.
+Provides everything for compiling, running, monitoring, debugging, and documenting applications.

 - Java is a high-level language.

-- Java compiler called "javac" converts it to byte code (creates class file).
+- Java compiler "javac" converts it to byte code (.class file).

-- Java is platform independent because this byte code can run on any JVM.
-JVM takes responsibility for converting byte code to executable machine code based on OS and other dependencies.
+- Java is platform independent because the byte code can run on any JVM.
+JVM converts byte code to machine code based on OS.